Digital Community Manager Level 4

-The broad purpose of the occupation is to facilitate and instigate direct communication online between the end user or customer and the organisation.
-The customers who are communicating with the organisation are referred to as ‘the community’.
+The broad purpose of the Digital Community Manager occupation is to facilitate and instigate direct communication online between the end-user or customer and the organisation.
+The customers who are communicating with the organisation are referred to as ‘the community.
 Digital Community Managers are the ‘public face’ online for an organisation, implementing their communication strategy to support its business objectives.
 This is achieved through the management of online media channels and delivering activities such as release information, updates and responding to questions from the community.
 Digital Community Managers deliver information and useful ideas from the community to their organisation and are the ‘eyes and ears’ of the organisation within the player community.
 Conversely, they provide information from their organisation back to the community.

-- How to Stimulate and Drive Customer Interaction Includes work on developing attention to detail, accuracy, communicate clearly and ethical persuasion.
+- How to Stimulate and Drive Customer Interaction Includes work on developing attention to detail, accuracy, communicating clearly and ethical persuasion.
 How to listen, assess, engage and react to situations.
 Autonomous working.
 Planning and initialise content posts.
-Appropriate level of intervention to change behaviour in the event of a violation.
+The appropriate level of intervention to change behaviour in the event of a violation.

 - Knowing your organisation.
 Includes branding and ensuring branding is on point, goals, commercial objectives and USPs of your products and services.